 Located in the centre of the Clayton campus, our proud and diverse community is an exciting and supportive place to call home.
 We offer an exceptional residential experience where students play a vital role in organising many social, sporting, academic and cultural activities that add fun, variety, and enrichment to our culture.

 Campbell Hall is a modern six storey building which is divided into two wings and accommodates 244 residents.
 There are 20 accessible rooms in Campbell Hall and general accessibility features have been incorporated throughout the building.

 On the ground floor of the building, there are some specialist areas for use by assorted Monash University cohorts.
-For information about the various facilities and their usage, please click here.

 *click on each tab above for more information

 You'll have your own 20sqm room with:

 As well as your room, you will have access to the shared facilities of Campbell Hall:

 Mascot and flag